Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 Decisions are made at each step.

-They appear reasonable when taken in isolation.
+They are directed to the immediate requirement and appear reasonable when taken in isolation.

 Cost visibility within the process